Robert Chandler, Janet Suzman

 Janet Suzman read from three of Grossman’s recently published short stories.

-Robert Chandler is the main English translator of Vasily Grossman and Andrey Platonov.
-He co-edited The Penguin Book of Russian Poetry and his biography of Alexander Pushkin is published by Pushkin Press.
-He runs a monthly translation workshop at Pushkin House.Janet Suzman
+Robert Chandler is the main English translator of both Vasily Grossman and Andrei Platonov.
+He has also compiled three anthologies for Penguin Classics: of Russian short stories, of Russian magic tales and, with Boris Dralyuk and Irina Mashinski, The Penguin Book of Russian Poetry.
+He is a co-translator of three volumes of memoirs and stories by Teffi.
+His short biography of Alexander Pushkin is published by Pushkin Press.
+He runs a monthly translation workshop at Pushkin House (Bloomsbury).